performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Daemon Process Method
 ^^^^^^^^^^^^^^^^^^^^^

-daemon process methodFunctionally, this method may be thought of as a DSO implementation with a standard ``main`` routine conversion wrapper so that communication with PMCD uses message passing rather than direct procedure calls.
+Functionally, this method may be thought of as a
+DSO implementation with a standard ``main`` routine conversion wrapper so that communication with PMCD uses message passing rather than direct procedure calls.
 For some very basic examples, see the